We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 During each Epcot Festival, there is a selection of

 The food at the Festivals is definitely worth the money (or snack credit).
-However, since the Festivals aren’t in place
+This automatically expands your gluten free snack options at Disney World.

 Final Thoughts on the Best Gluten Free Snacks at Disney